EmersonSousa15/EmersonSousa15/README.md

 ###

-<p align="left">My name is Emerson, and I'm a front-end engineer from Brazil.
+<p align="left">My name is Emerson, and I'm a front-end developer from Brazil.
 I specialize in building responsive, user-friendly interfaces using modern web technologies like React, TailwindCSS, and JavaScript.
 I'm passionate about creating seamless user experiences and continuously learning new tools and techniques to improve my skills.</p>

 ###